mitsuba-renderer/drjit/docs/general.rst

 the word *Pytree* in all supported operations).

 To turn a user-defined type into a Pytree, define a static ``DRJIT_STRUCT`` member dictionary describing the names and types of all fields.
+It should also be default-constructible without the need to specify any arguments.
 For instance, the following snippet defines a named 2D point, containing (amongst others) two nested Dr.Jit arrays.

 .. code-block:: python